Cloning Configurations

 - In the Config View, right-click on the node of the configuration you wish to clone, and select Clone Configuration.

-Cloning a Configuration From The Main Menu
+Cloning a Configuration From the Main Menu

 If you choose Config, Clone from the main menu, the Clone Configuration dialog box will be shown.